jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-1/chapter-3.md

-+++
+---
-title=  "How Republican Governments were introduced"
+heading: Chapter 3
-# heading=  "Chapter 3 of the Simplified Lectures of Jurisprudence of Adam Smith Part 1 Section 1"
+title: "How Republican Governments were introduced"
-date=  2015-09-28
+date: 2015-09-26
-author=  "Adam Smith"
+author: "Adam Smith"
-image=  "/covers/lectures.jpg"
+icon: /icons/smith.png
-description=  "A country's location and its improvement in agriculture and trade make it favourable to the introduction of a republican government" linkb=  "/research/smith/jurisprudence/part-1/section-1/chapter-2" linkbtext=  "Chapter 2" linkf=  "/research/smith/jurisprudence/part-1/section-1/chapter-4" linkftext=  "Chapter 4"
+image: "/covers/lectures.jpg"
-# heading=  Chapter 3
+description: "A country's location and its improvement in agriculture and trade make it favourable to the introduction of a republican government"
-+++
+---

 Early societies had democratic governments.
 How were republican governments introduced?